WaveBeans/wave-blog/using-jupyter/readme.md

     .toList()
 ```

-Here we get the 400 samples but in the first case we drop 500 samples, in the second, 10 samples more.
+Here we get 400 samples but in the first case we skip first 500 samples, in the second, 10 samples more.

 Then we need to convert the data into a columnar Data Frame which understands the `lets_plot` library.
-The Kotlin type is `Map<String, List<Any>>`, where the key is column name, and value the list of of values to use.
+The Kotlin type is `Map<String, List<Any>>`, where the key is column name, and the value is the list of of values to use.

 ```kotlin
 val dataFrame = mapOf(